-- □ Never allow anyone to go under the motorhome while it is being lifted by towing equipment. - □ When the unit is being towed, be aware of the strap locations.
+- □ Never allow anyone to go under the motor home while it is being lifted by towing equipment. - ☐ Be aware of the strap locations.
 Misplaced straps could result in damage to the exterior of your unit.
-Damage resulting from misplaced straps is the responsibility of the towing company, and is not covered by the unit warranty.
+Damage resulting from misplaced straps is the responsibility of the towing company, and is not covered by the unit warranty